How to buy a second home in 2025: A 7-step guide

 Becoming a co-owner

 Buying a second home doesn’t have to be a solo endeavor.
 Joint ownership can increase your buying power and reduce a second home's maintenance and management burden.
-You can choose to invite one or more friends or family members to share ownership with you and use a lawyer to draw up an agreement.
+You can invite one or more friends or family members to share ownership with you and use a lawyer to draw up an agreement.

 Second home buyer tip: If you choose a co-ownership LLC through Pacaso, you can apply for second home financing offered by one of our banking partners.
 Pacaso serves as a corporate guarantor of the loan, vetting qualified buyers and protecting you if a co-owner defaults.